Parenting Plans: General Info

 - What is a Parenting Plan?

-- How do I get a Parenting Plan for my child?
+- How do I get a Parenting Plan?

-- When will a court approve my Parenting Plan?
+- Will the judge approve my Parenting Plan?

-- Can I ask for a Parenting Plan that gives us joint custody of our child?
+- Can I ask for a Parenting Plan that gives us joint custody?

 - How does the court make sure we follow the Parenting Plan?

-- How can I change a Permanent/Final Parenting Plan?
+- Can I change a Final Parenting Plan?

 - What if I want to move with the child?